oladimejitaiwoodusote/phase-4-project/README.md

 - Pet Management: User can edit the details of their existing pets
 <img width="1340" alt="Screen Shot 2024-01-18 at 3 12 51 PM" src="https://github.com/oladimejitaiwoodusote/Capstone-/assets/79773788/ab8e13e9-555e-4b99-8e20-764bc67ac2d6">
 <img width="376" alt="Screen Shot 2024-01-18 at 3 12 59 PM" src="https://github.com/oladimejitaiwoodusote/Capstone-/assets/79773788/83ba09b9-3b02-4d02-9fed-2d3481f26c99">

-When an owner requests an appointment with a doctor for the first time, they are asked to input information about their pet.
-After that, the pet's profile will be saved and can be used to quickly book more appointments.

-A doctor may view all their current appointments and mark them as complete at any time.